Jairzinho: Portuguesa

-Jairzinho at the age of 32 was still seen as an exceptionally talented played and was a surprise to see him join Venezuelan side Portuguesa in 1977.
+Jairzinho, while aged 32 and still seen as a naturally gifted player, surprised his peers when joining Venezuelan side Portuguesa in 1977.

 Jairzinho made Portuguesa one of the greatest teams in Venezuelan history, helping Portuguesa win a record 16 games in a row and their fourth of five championships.
-He scored 22 league goals within 24 games throughout the year and in 1 year he would score 3 hattricks.
+He scored 22 league goals within 24 games, including 3 hattricks.

-Noroeste and Fast Club
+Noroeste and Fast Clube

-Towards the final stages of his career, Jairzinho would have a brief spell at Brazilian club Noroeste competing in the 1978 Campeonato Brasileiro Série A. However, Noroeste would only finish 28th in the final standings and Jairzinho would only feature in very few games and score only 3 goals.
+Towards the final stages of his career, Jairzinho would have a brief spell at Brazilian club Noroeste competing in the 1978 Campeonato Brasileiro Série A, in which Jairzinho would score 10 goals.

-A year later Jairzinho would join 2nd tier Campeonato Amazonense side Fast Clube and would score 10 goals throughout the year.
+A year later Jairzinho would join 2nd tier Campeonato Amazonense side Fast Clube and would score another 10 goals throughout the year.

 Jorge Wilstermann and return to Botafogo

-In 1980, Jairzinho was looking to see out the rest of his career and signed for Bolivian side Club Deportivo Jorge Wilstermann aged 35.
-He would be used as a rotational player in a title winning side, scoring 6 goals that campaign.
+In 1980, Jairzinho signed for Bolivian side Club Deportivo Jorge Wilstermann aged 35, scoring 6 goals in the Bolivian league campaign.

-In 1981, Jairzinho would return to Botafogo for the last true season of his career in which he would be idolised by the upcoming youth players and again be used rotationally.
-He would score 1 goal in an Amistoso match in 1981 in Botafogo colours to end off a fantastic career.
+In 1981, Jairzinho would return to Botafogo for the last true season of his career in which he would be idolised by the upcoming youth players.
+He would score 1 goal in a friendly match in 1981 however featured in no competitive arrangement.